DSharpPlus/DSharpPlus/docs/articles/commands/processors/text/custom_prefix_handler.md

     );
 ```

-In this example, the bot will react to mentions and to the `!` and `?` prefixes.
+In this example, the bot will react to bot mentions, to the `!` prefix, and the `?` prefix.
 The `true` argument in the `DefaultPrefixResolver` constructor specifies that the bot should treat it's own mention as a prefix: @BotName ping.
-This should usually be left to `true` as Discord will always pass the message content when the bot is mentioned.
+This should usually be left to `true` as Discord will always pass the message content when the bot is mentioned, preventing the need to request for the message content privileged intent.

 ## IPrefixResolver

-The `IPrefixResolver` interface is a bit more complex to set up, but can make dynamic prefixes easier overall.
+The `IPrefixResolver` interface has a bit more setup, but can make dynamic prefixes easier overall.
 The interface is as follows:

 ```cs
 public interface IPrefixResolver